Overview

 Students apply a full year in advance of starting PA school, which typically begins in the fall.

-- Submit the CASPA (Central Application Service for Physician Assistants).
+2. Submit the CASPA (Central Application Service for Physician Assistants/Associates).
 The application opens in April each year.
 Determine application deadlines for each school to which you are applying.

 Secondary Applications

-- Submit secondary applications necessary for the schools to which you are applying when invited to do so.
+When you are invited, submit secondary applications as necessary for the schools to which you are applying.
 These typically involve school-specific writing responses and interviews.

 Resources